khalid-hussain/shaheen/chap20.md

 provide first aid to the wounded.
 Please don't send me to Morocco.
 Please don't compel me to say farewell to life even before my death."

-For a while Badr Bin Mughira kept staring at this model of selflessness and loyalty.
+For a while Badr bin Mughira kept staring at this model of selflessness and loyalty.
 Suddenly a little smile appeared on his squeezed lips but he turned his face around and started to stroll slowly in the room with his head bowed down.
 After taking two or three rounds, he stopped close to Rabia.
 Rabia was